 Bow Before the Jade Dragon

 “But Old Man,” you ask, “how can I enjoy the fiscally draining process of being a tributary of China?”
-Well that’s simple, provided the conditions are right, it’s just another interaction.
-You start forking over a large portion of your money to the Emperor and lo’ you get to hide behind the great wall, in a manner of speaking.
-Now when you are attacked you can beg your Imperial overlord for assistance, and if they refuse, then you are free!
+Well, that’s simple, provided the conditions are right, it’s just another interaction.
+You start forking over a significant portion of your money to the Emperor and lo’ you get to hide behind the great wall, in a manner of speaking.
+Now when you are attacked, you can beg your Imperial overlord for assistance, and if they refuse, then you are free!
 Free to crash and burn on your own.
 Because let’s face it, if they refused you were either not worth keeping or China was not powerful enough to hold back whatever monster has attacked you.

 Becoming a Tributary has some downsides.
 It slows down your production because of all the treasure leaving the country.
 It also limits your ability to upgrade territory, hire mercs, and bribe people to not murder your ugly bastard pagan son.
-But the protection it grants for little guys is pretty awesome.
+But the protection it grants for little guys is pretty impressive.
 Basically, when you desire your freedom, you can struggle through force of arms, or wait until the Chinese Empire becomes unstable.
 When unstable all protection from China is gone, but Tributaries can just wander off.
 Of course, what was lost can always be reclaimed through force of arms.